caiovigo/academic_website/content/teaching/_index.md

 <br>

-At the University of Kansas (KU) I served as the instructor for the following courses: \textit{Intermediate Macroeconomics} (Econ 522) during one semester and \textit{Introduction to Econometrics} (Econ 526) for five straight terms.
-Along with \textit{Intermediate Microeconomics} (Econ 520), these three courses constitute/form the core set of disciplines for those seeking to major in Economics.
+At the University of Kansas (KU) I served as the instructor for the following courses: *Intermediate Macroeconomics* (Econ 522) during one semester and *Introduction to Econometrics* (Econ 526) for five straight terms.
+Along with *Intermediate Microeconomics* (Econ 520), these three courses constitute/form the core set of disciplines for those seeking to major in Economics.

-Additionally, in my first three semesters at KU I also served as Graduate Teaching Assistant for two introductory (freshman level) courses: \textit{Principles of Microeconomics} (Econ 142), and \textit{Principles of Macroeconomics} (Econ 144), serving as the head TA for Econ 142 in my third semester.
+Additionally, in my first three semesters at KU I also served as Graduate Teaching Assistant for two introductory (freshman level) courses: *Principles of Microeconomics* (Econ 142), and *Principles of Macroeconomics* (Econ 144), serving as the head TA for Econ 142 in my third semester.

 Furthermore, as a graduate student at the University of São Paulo in Brazil, I worked as a Graduate Teaching Assistant for an undergraduate course in Econometrics.

 <br>
----
+***

 On the left menu you can access some of my course materials.
 The following courses/semesters are available: